 She was Poetry Editor of Poetry London from 1989 to 2005 and is a co-founding tutor of The Poetry School.
 She has co-edited Tying the Song (Enitharmon, 2000) the first anthology from The Poetry School.
 Her poems have been broadcast on BBC Radio 3 and 4, The Poetry Archive and ABC Radio National, and published widely in journals around the world, including in Poetry, Poetry Review, American Poetry Review and Quadrant.
 They have been translated into 18 languages.
 She taught popular poetry courses in the galleries at Tate Modern for nine years, and currently tutors for the Arvon Foundation and Ty Newydd.
 She was the Royal Literary Fund Fellow at the Courtauld Institute of Art 2011-12.

 Petit has translated poems by Yang Lian, Zhai Yongming, Wang Xiaoni, Xiao Kaiyu, Xi Chuan, Zhou Zan and Amir Or.
-She is widely travelled in the Venezuelan Amazon, China, Kazakhstan, Nepal, and Mexico.
 She has given readings nationally and internationally, including at Tampico International Literature Festival in Mexico, Yellow Mountain Festival in China, Sha’ar Poetry Festival in Israel, Estonia, Lithuania, Kazakhstan, Kathmandu, Belgrade and America, and at numerous UK venues including Tate Modern, Royal Festival Hall, the British Museum, Ways With Words, Aldeburgh, Ledbury, Cheltenham, StAnza and Hay Festivals.
 She spent the first part of her life as a sculptor and trained at the Royal College of Art.
 As an artist she held numerous exhibitions, including on the London Underground, in the Natural History Museum, London, Arnolfini Bristol, Ferenz Gallery Hull, and participated in the feminist touring exhibition Pandora’s Box in 1984–85.

 Pascale Petit's website is www.pascalepetit.co.uk